-There is a group of eight environmental justice organizations advising the Commission about environmental justice.
-At the June 2018 Commission meeting, the group presented recommendations for ensuring a more inclusive and transparent decision-making process, for community engagement, and for more equitable decisions that benefit California Native American Tribes, tribal communities, and disadvantaged and vulnerable communities.
+A group of eight environmental justice organizations is advising the Commission about environmental justice.
+At the June 2018 Commission meeting, the group presented recommendations for ensuring a more inclusive and transparent decision-making process, for community engagement, and for more equitable decisions that benefit California Native American Tribes and disadvantaged and vulnerable communities.
 The group also presented their priorities for integrating environmental justice into key Commission programs and issues.

 The working group urges the Commission to take the necessary steps to prevent pollution, mitigate and minimize negative impacts, and embrace ways to benefit environmental justice communities.
 They point out that these changes require a shift in the way the Commission works with environmental justice communities.
-The shift begins with more inclusive and transparent decision-making processes.
-They note that through the development of an environmental justice policy and implementation strategy, staff training about environmental justice issues-including on methodologies for conducting environmental justice analyses-and the implementation of a robust engagement plan-the Commission can transform its approach.
-Their recommendations are intended to move the Commission toward meaningful solutions that will benefit environmental justice communities throughout California.
+This shift begins with more inclusive and transparent decision-making processes.
+They note that through the development of an environmental justice policy and implementation plan that includes robust public engagement and staff training on environmental justice issues and methodologies for conducting environmental justice analyses-the Commission can improve its approach.
+The working group recommendations are intended to move the Commission toward meaningful solutions that will benefit environmental justice communities throughout California.

-The working group's proposed principles for the Commission are:
+The working group's proposed principles for the Commission are summarized below: